Free Pattern – Bandkerchief (knit)

 Weave in ends.
 Wash and block for best results.

-I hope you enjoy the pattern.
-A downloadable pdf of this pattern is also available in my Craftsy store or on Ravelry, for a small fee.
-The fee for the pdf format is to offset the advertising revenue lost when you print or download the pattern rather than viewing it online.
+I hope you enjoy this knit headband and kerchief pattern.
+A downloadable pdf of this pattern is available on Ravelry for a small fee.
+The fee for the pdf format offsets the advertising revenue lost when you print or download the pattern rather than viewing it online.

 Pauline Robillard